Search

 Swim bladder disorder affects the fish’s ability to control their buoyancy in the water, causing them to lay on their side.
 It’s important to monitor your Wild betta fish on its side behavior and appearance regularly and make any necessary adjustments to the tank environment.

-Seeking veterinary advice when necessary and maintaining a clean and healthy tank can help keep your betta fish healthy and happy.
+Seeking veterinary advice when necessary and maintaining a clean and healthy tank can help keep your betta healthy and happy.

 Why is My Betta Fish Laying on Its Side?